Gastric Sleeve Surgery

 What happens after gastric sleeve surgery?

-You’ll likely go home the day after surgery.
+You’ll likely go home in 1 to 2 days after surgery.
 You will be on a liquid diet for the first week or two.
 Your surgery team will give you a schedule of types of meals over the next weeks.
 You’ll go from liquids to pureed foods, then soft foods, and then to regular food.
 Each meal needs to be very small.
 You should make sure to eat slowly and chew each bite well.
 Don’t move too quickly to regular food.
 This can cause pain and vomiting.
 Work with your healthcare team to figure out what’s best for you to eat.
 After your stomach heals, you'll need to change your eating habits.
 You’ll need to eat small meals for your small stomach.

 People who have weight-loss surgery may have trouble getting enough vitamins and minerals.
 This is because they take in less food, and may absorb fewer nutrients.
 You may need to take a daily multivitamin, plus a calcium-vitamin D supplement.
 You may need other nutrients, such as vitamin B-12 or iron.
 Your healthcare team will give you instructions.

 You’ll need to have regular blood tests every few months in the year after surgery.
 This is to make sure you don’t have low blood iron (anemia), high blood glucose, or low calcium or vitamin D levels.
 If you have heartburn, you may need to take medicine to reduce stomach acid.